 Wasps are important pollinators although way less efficient because they are generally not covered with fuzzy hairs.
 Wasps feed on nectar at flowers for their personal energetic needs (carbs) and search for prey (protein) or hosts (for parasitic young).

-Blue Winged Wasps (Scolia dubia) live in the ground and are an important natural control of Japanese Beetle and June Bug grubs.
+Blue Winged Wasps (Scolia dubia) are an interesting case study.
+They live in the ground and are an important natural control of Japanese Beetle and June Bug grubs.
 Female blue winged wasps dig their way through soil in search of grubs, burrowing their own tunnels or following those made by grubs.
 Once a grub is located, she stings and paralyzes it.
 She then constructs a cell around the host and lays an egg on the outside of the grub.
 As the wasp larvae grows and matures, it will consume the grub.
 Many grubs are stung by female blue winged wasps but only a few eggs are laid and stung grubs never recover.